Poland at the 1960 Winter Olympics

 Poland participated at the 1960 Winter Olympics in Squaw Valley, United States, held between 18 and 28 February 1960.
 The country's participation in the Games marked its eighth appearance at the Winter Olympics since its debut in the 1924 Games.

 The Polish team consisted of 13 athletes including six women who competed across four sports.
 Skier Józef Karpiel was the country's flag-bearer during the opening ceremony.
 Poland was ranked eleventh in the overall medal table with two medals including a silver and a bronze.

 Background

-Poland first competed at the in the Winter Olympics in the inaugural 1924 Games held in Chamonix, France.
+Poland first competed at the Winter Olympics in the inaugural 1924 Games held in Chamonix, France.
 The nation's participation in the 1960 Winter Olympics marked its eighth consecutive appearance at the Winter Olympics since its debut.

 The 1960 Winter Olympics were held in Squaw Valley, United States between 18 and 28 February 1960.
 The Polish team consisted of 13 athletes including six women who competed across four sports.
 Skier Józef Karpiel was the country's flag-bearer during the opening ceremony.